-GRADUATE SCHOLARSHIPS
+GRADUATE SCHOLARSHIPS/AWARDS

 Graduate Scholarships are reserved for specially qualified or needy students who have completed their undergraduate work with distinction and show promise of successfully engaging in graduate research.
 These scholarships are intended to facilitate graduate study.
+Please contact the Graduate Dean's Office for application procedures.